nodejs/node-addon-api/doc/async_operations.md

 - **[`Napi::AsyncWorker`](async_worker.md)**

-These class helps manage asynchronous operations through an abstraction of the concept of moving data between the **event loop** and **worker threads**.
+This class helps manage asynchronous operations through an abstraction of the concept of moving data between the **event loop** and **worker threads**.

 Also, the above class may not be appropriate for every scenario.
 When using any